Key Takeaways

 Where ERGO NEXT performs less competitively:

-• Businesses with complex claims exposure that need consistent live support
+• Companies with more complex claims that rely on steady, hands-on support

 Learn More: ERGO NEXT Review